quxiaofeng/lps/lps.md

 \labelfig_rois
 \endfigure*

 The ROI extraction method is based on the work of Guo et al.Guo2009coc.
-The extraction of ROI has five steps: preprocessing, binarization, cont our extraction, finding tangent points and computing ROI location, as is shown in Fig.fig_rawpalm to Fig.fig_roiexample.
+The extraction of ROI has five steps: preprocessing, binarization, cont our extraction, finding tangent points and computing ROI location, as is shown in Fig. [10a](#fig_rawpalm) to Fig. [10f](#fig_roiexample).
 This ROI extraction method has been used also inZhang2003a, Wong2005, Zhang2010.

 In feature extraction, the competitive coding scheme is implemented to extract features and to encode the features of palmprint ROIs.
 The competitive coding scheme (CompCode)Kong2004compcode is a very effective 2D Gabor filter-based palmprint feature extraction method.
 It extracts the orientation information of palm lines.
 This method is widely used in area-based palmprint systems.
 This method is the most promising method in real-time online palmprint feature extraction study.